Rubio leads Suns over Jazz in his return to Utah - WHIZ News

 TIP-INS

-Suns: Ayton got a technical foul 8:00 before halftime. … Phoenix shot 65 percent in the opening quarter and still trailed 35-27. … The Suns had 33 assists.
+Suns: Ayton got a technical foul 8:00 before halftime. … With their 24th win, the Suns have now tied their highest win total in the last five years. … The Suns had 33 assists and made more baskets (33) in the paint than the Jazz had field goals (32).

 UP NEXT